U.S. Snowboarding: 2010–present

 In 2022, U.S. Senator Chuck Grassley (R-Iowa) alleged that U.S. Ski & Snowboard had been interfering with a United States Center for SafeSport investigation into charges by three former American athletes and a former U.S. Ski & Snowboard employee against head coach Peter Foley, who coached the U.S. Snowboard team from 1994 to 2022.
 U.S. Ski & Snowboard President and CEO Sophie Goldschmidt pushed back on the claims the organization had interfered in the probe.
 After former snowboardcross Olympian Callan Chythlook-Sifsof accused Foley of sexually and racially inappropriate remarks in Instagram posts, and others accused Foley of sexual misconduct, he was temporarily suspended by SafeSport, and then dismissed by U.S. Ski & Snowboard.
 By August 2022, at least five women had made reports to SafeSport regarding Foley's behavior.

+2023 — On August 8, 2023, after an 18-month investigation, SafeSport suspended Foley for ten years for sexual misconduct.

 Making the U.S. Snowboarding Team

 The pipeline to making the U.S. Snowboarding Team begins with young riders competing at regional competitions across the country.
 Riders can compete as individuals or often as part of a local club organization or team.
 Most regional competition series are sanctioned by the United States of America Snowboard Association (USASA).
 From local series events, freestyle riders make the jump to the Revolution Tour for halfpipe, snowboard cross and slopestyle.
-This five-stop series, created by U.S. Snowboarding, stops in the West, Midwest and East Coast throughout the winter.
-Overall championships are awarded for each discipline and top riders from the series earn invitations to compete in the Sprint U.S. Snowboarding Grand Prix Series.
-The Revolution Tour is open to all riders 13 and older for halfpipe and slopestyle events and 15 and older for snowboard cross events.

 The U.S. Snowboarding Race to the Cup is the national competition series for alpine riders.
-With three stops across the U.S. each winter, riders compete in both parallel giant slalom and parallel slalom with an overall tour winner named at the end of the season for each discipline.

 Based on results from these and other national competitions, riders earn points through a specified criteria toward qualifying for the U.S. Snowboarding Team.
-Each spring, riders are then nominated to the team and given an invitation to join.